ELHabibA/TDD-Katas/README.md

 # TDD Katas

 The TDD Katas Repository contains my solutions for Katas using Test-Driven Development (TDD) in C# and xUnit.
-Each kata is organized into its own folder, with separate classes for tests and the actual implementation.
+Each kata is organized into its folder, with separate classes for tests and the actual implementation.

 ## Katas Included: